rcarton/wallygreen/README.md

 wallygreen
 ==========

-Service to receive and display ping-pong scores and rankings
+Service to receive and display ping-pong scores and rankings.